DRAFTING PARENTING PLANS IN FLORIDA

 Ms. Reineke offers mediation services for parents with unresolved disputes and drafting of documents for parents who need to put their co-parenting plans in writing.
 She delivers comprehensive parenting plans to clients throughout the Tampa Bay Area.

 A parenting plan can be a stand-alone document, as in a paternity case, or a component of the marital settlement agreement in dissolution of marriage (divorce).
-At the law office of Beth Reineke, we strive to mediate and draft parenting plans that are clear, practical and enforceable.
+Attorney Mediator Beth Reineke strives to mediate and draft parenting plans that are clear, practical and enforceable.